sjoblomj/incunable/documentation/input/index/index.md

 We provided three arguments to the template: `file`, `title` and `ref`.
 In `imgframe` above there are three variables to substitute: `file`, `title` and `num`.
 The reason for the difference is that the original template that the user inputs, is transformed during the pre-processing step of the engine.

 Some templates have pre-processing scripts associated with them, and before performing the substitution, a pre-processing run will execute these scripts as needed.
-They do different things for different templates, and tend to have side-effects.
+They do different things for different templates, and tend to have side effects.
 The pre-processing script for `imgframe` will do a few different things:
 * It will adjust the `file`-argument so that it is relative to the right path.
 * It will increment a counter for each `imgframe` that it encounters, and write this number associated with the `ref` argument to a temporary file.
 This allows the `ref` template to later fetch this number and from the text refer to the figure.
 * It will insert the `num` variable into the `imgframe` reference.